 Bachelor of Science in Psychology

 The B.S. in Psychology is designed to provide a knowledge base of current methods, content areas, and theories.
 It seeks to facilitate the development of intellectual skills and characteristics that enhance the student's lifelong personal and career success.
 The program begins with a general psychology course and includes courses in quantitative methods and experimental design.
 Additional coursework is selected from a broad range of available courses.
 Students are encouraged to pursue breadth across the areas of psychology, particularly when planning for advanced study in psychology.
-The department does, however, identify sets of courses particularly relevant for students interested in clinical or industrial/organizational psychology.
-To learn more about the psychology major, view the Psychology Major Video on the major exploration webpage.
+The department does, however, identify sets of courses particularly relevant for students interested in applied experimental, clinical, industrial/organizational, or human factors (engineering) psychology.

 Students may choose to complete a minor in Psychology by declaring their minor in the Psychology Department (MGB 246).
 The Psychology minor may be used to support the student's major, to expand employment opportunities following graduation, or to provide recognition of study in a second academic area.
 Steps required to declare a minor are listed here.